- Optimizely Classic Mobile

 THIS ARTICLE WILL HELP YOU:

-- Switch to the new Optimizely X Full Stack SDKs from the Optimizely Classic Mobile
+- Switch to the new Optimizely X Full Stack SDKs from Optimizely Classic Mobile

 Optimizely X Full Stack introduces new SDKs and fresh user interface for experimentation in native iOS and Android apps.

-This article will help you decide whether to switch to Optimizely X Full Stack if you've been using Optimizely Classic Mobile.
-It'll also guide you through how to recreate existing experiments from Classic in X.
+This article will help you make the switch to Full Stack if you've been using Optimizely Classic Mobile.
+It will also guide you through how to recreate existing experiments from Classic in Full Stack.

 Not sure which product you're using?
-Here's how to figure out.
+Here's how to learn which version of Optimizely you have.

 - Optimizely X Full Stack Resources